 Should you work for a global company or a start up?

-Posted on Tuesday, June 11, 2019 by Laura Hyde — No comments
+Posted on Tuesday, June 11, 2019 by Paige Dolan — No comments

 There are many factors to consider when deciding upon your next career move but one of the most important to consider is the type of company you would ideally like to work for.
 There are many different types of companies to consider when looking and just to highlight the key differences we will be examining the two ends of the scale, small start-up companies and the big global giants.